facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

     b.
 Change from using trailing dot or single right-parenthesis.
     c.
 A change from using uppercase vs lowercase.
     d.
 A change in ordered type: numerical, roman numeral, alphabetical, or generic.
-3. If using uppercase list markers, a list marker consisting of a single uppercase letter will require two spaces after the marker instead of the usual 1.
+3. If using uppercase list markers, a list marker consisting of a single uppercase letter followed by a dot will require two spaces after the marker instead of the usual 1.
 4. The generic ordered list format (`#`) requires [SaneHeaders](./saneheaders.md) to be enabled.
 5. Roman numeral ordered lists require valid roman numerals.
 6. If a roman numeral consisting of a single letter is used within an alphabetical list (assuming trailing symbol and